campbe13/useful-scripts/440/assign3/README.md

 client is the host that acted as the client

+server is the host that acted as the server

 domain is domain chosen by the students

 IMPORTANT the  input files for cka3*.sh must be space delimited (will not work if tab delimited)